 Charged with a Military Crime?

 Military personnel are not tried under the same laws or by the same courts as civilians.
 Since the men and women in our military are responsible for the protection and defense of our country, they are also held to high standards when it comes to conduct and the commission of crimes.
-If you have been charged with a military crime, be sure that you understand what your options are and how best to defend yourself from a wrongful conviction.
+If you have been charged with a military crime, be sure that you understand what your options are and how best to defend yourself from conviction.

 Understanding the Court-Martial Process

 When a person is accused of a crime in the military, only an officer with authority to convene a court-martial - known as a Convening Authority - may issue an order for a court-martial.
 There are three different courts-martial that could be convened: a summary court-martial, a special court martial, and a general court martial.
-These are determined depending on the rank of the accused and the severity of their alleged offense.
+These are determined depending on the rank of the accused and severity of the alleged offense.

 The Uniform Code of Military Justice (UCMJ) requires that the accused be brought to trial as soon as possible; meanwhile, they may be detained for up to 120 days if it is considered necessary in order to ensure their presence at trial.
 Once the trial begins, the case undergoes a findings phase where witnesses and evidence are brought before the judge and jury and both sides present their cases.
 After the panel meets and votes on the guilt or innocence of the accused, if the verdict is guilty, then the trial moves on to the sentencing phase and the offender is penalized for their crime.